Estimating Conditional Distributions with Neural Networks using R package deeptrafo

-where $\otimes$ denotes the Kronecker product and $\basisy, \basisx, \svec$ denote the bases for the response, and the $J$ predictors, which either interact ($\basisx$) with the response or simply shift ($\svec$) the transformation function.
-Thus, shift effects are constant across all values of the response, \ie the transformation $\h$ can only shift up- or downwards (see Fig.~\ref{fig:extrafo}).
+where $\otimes$ denotes the Kronecker product and $\basisy : \calY \to \RR^M, \basisx : \calX \to \RR^d, \svec : \calX \to \RR^p$ denote the bases for the response, and the $J$ predictors, which either interact ($\basisx(\bcd; \phivec)$) with the response or simply shift ($\svec(\bcd; \psivec)$) the transformation function.
+The dimensions of the neural network weights $\phivec$ and $\psivec$ depend on the complexity of the neural network architectures which the user has full control over.
+In \pkg{\deeptrafo}, the basis for the response is not data-dependent and thus contains no parameters.
+The interacting and shifting basis, however, depend on the covariates and may include splines or neural networks, whose parameters are collected in $\phivec$ and $\psivec$, respectively.

+The transformation function is required to be monotonically non-decreasing for all $\rx\in\calX$.
+Hence, depending on the choice of basis, the parameters $\parm$ in (\ref{eq:trafo}) need to fulfill positivity or monotonicity constraints \citep{hothorn2014conditional}, which can be enforced by appropriate reparameterizations.
+Without interacting predictors, Bernstein polynomials and discrete bases require $\eparm_1 \leq \eparm_2 \leq \dots \leq \eparm_M$ and linear and log-linear bases require positive slopes.
+For more complex interacting predictors, the positivity of $\basisx(\bcd; \phivec)$ has to be enforced together with more complex constraints on $\parm$ to ensure a monotonically non-decreasing transformation function \citep[for details see][]{baumann2020deep}.

+Shift effects are constant across all values of the response, \ie the transformation $\h$ can only shift up- or downwards (see Fig.~\ref{fig:extrafo}).